tiangolo/dockerswarm.rocks/docs/traefik-v1/traefik.md

 It's actually very simple, as you can use Docker Compose for local development and then use the same files for deployment in the Docker Swarm mode cluster.

-If you want to try it right now, you can check this very simple <a href="https://github.com/tiangolo/flask-frontend-docker" target="_blank">project generator with a minimal Flask backend and Vue.js frontend</a>.
+If you want to try it right now, you can check this very simple [project generator with a minimal Flask backend and Vue.js frontend](https://github.com/tiangolo/flask-frontend-docker).

 It has everything set up to be deployed in a Docker Swarm mode cluster with Traefik as described in this article.